AntonMause/rv16poc/README.md

 It started with straight forward signal flow ;-), but it got broken a bit later in the design cycle :-( .

-No, I will not rewrite this core from scratch, it is just a POC as the name states.
+The rv16 concept maps best on G4, G5 needs different layout, so I will focus on G4 in this branch.

 #### Resource utilisation :